vynthefluff/vynthefluff/README.md

 # Hiya, i'm vyn. also known as frapster :3

-I've been interested in programming & development since **late 2020**, starting off making mods for Minecraft.
+I've been interested in programming & development since **mid-late 2020**, starting off making mods for Minecraft and simple python scripts such as discord tools.
 Nowadays, I'm known for making mods in unity based games that utilise the mono runtime - primarily gorilla tag.
-The largest project I've worked on was an independently developed mod, *frap's casting mod* which was used often throughout 2024 in the competitive scene.
+The largest project I've worked on was an independently developed mod, *frap's casting mod* which was used often throughout 2024; primarily in the ground community, cgt and gtc.

-Right now i'm studying Computer science and Electronics at GSCE level - I have been accepted to study **IT and Cyber** in Bridgend college, and plan to eventually work in CyberSec :3
+Right now i'm studying Computer science and Electronics at GSCE level - I have been accepted to study **IT and Cyber** in college, and plan to eventually work in CyberSec :3
 I spend the majority of my time in recent years learning more about programming, reverse engineering, and how many unity based games work internally.

-I also happen to be a furry femboy, if it wasnt obvious by me being a developer whom uses :3.
-My fursona is an arctic fox - which I made up while bored in biology class ;-;.

 ---